IsaacScript/isaac-steam-workshop-upload/README.md

 ## Ignored Files

-By default, this action will not upload any files or directories that begin with a period (e.g. `.git` or `.eslintrc.cjs`).
+By default, this action will not upload:

+- any files or directories that begin with a period (e.g. `.git` or `.eslintrc.cjs`)
+- the "disable.it" file, if it exists

 If you want to ignore additional files beyond that, you can use the `ignore_files` variable.
 This takes a comma separated list of files to ignore.